 - See Orange-breasted Trogon and Banded Kingfisher in Baluran National Park, as well as Javan Banded Pitta (bird of the trip, perhaps!)

 - Take in Bali Barat NP, so picturesque; it’s here that we search for Bali Myna

-Accommodations at Ibis Styles Airport Hotel, Jakarta (D)
+Accommodations at Ibis Styles Airport Hotel or similar, Jakarta (D)

 After an early breakfast at our hotel we take a quick 45-minute flight from Jakarta to the city of Bandar Lampung in southern Sumatra where we are met by our drivers and local guide for the next five days.
 The two hour drive to Satwa Lodge takes us through the outskirts of Bandar Lampung then through rice fields and villages before we arrive in time to check in and have lunch at our lodge.

 We settle in, then head out for a late afternoon birding session where we try to find some of the star birds for a big start to our trip; Malayan Banded Pitta and White-winged Duck are both birds that we have a good chance of finding on our first day.
 This evening we stay out for some night birds; Way Kambas is one of the best locations for this activity in Southeast Asia.
 The incredible Large Frogmouth and Bonaparte’s Nightjar are both birds that we can expect to find.

 Accommodations at Satwa Camp, Way Kambas (B,L,D)